Virtualization-projects/rancher-labs-wiki/Ldap-Auth-Configuration.md

  * ***enabled***
      * Boolean that determines if auth is enabled or not.
      * If set to false, LDAP will not be used.
+     * When set to true overrides all other configured auth providers.

 ###LDAP Account Access